google/oboe/docs/FullGuide.md

 The actual size used may not be what was requested.
 Oboe or the underlyng API will limit the size between zero and the buffer capacity.
 It may also be limited further to reduce glitching on particular devices.
-This features is not supported when using OpenSL ES callbacks.
+This feature is not supported when using a callback with OpenSL ES.

 Many of the stream's properties may vary (whether or not you set them) depending on the capabilities of the audio device and the Android device on